 Signs that your grout needs changing include flaking and breaking and tiles coming off.
 It's especially important to take action as soon as you see this kind of breakage in your grout, because water can seep into your wall and cause much worse damage.

-I'd love to see a constructions material company come up with a water-resistant alternative to grout, but in the meantime, we all have to do our best to keep it clean and stain-free.
+It would be nice to see a constructions material company come up with a water-resistant alternative to grout, but in the meantime, you have to do your best to keep it clean and stain-free.
 The better you take care of your grout, the longer you can enjoy your beautiful tile in your shower or bath.